SCOPE (logo)

 Andrew.Bidos@thp.ca

-Mr. Andrew Bidos is the operational manager of Virtual Care.
+Mr. Andrew Bidos is the operational manager of Virtual Hub.
 In addition, he supports Insight Health’s Musculoskeletal Teams.

 Mr. Bidos is passionate about healthcare improvement and has over 16 years of both clinical and managerial experience in various public and private healthcare organizations.

-With a passion to improve healthcare quality for elderly population, Andrew looks forward to work with LTCHs for seamless LTC Virtual Care operations.
+With a passion to improve healthcare quality, Andrew looks forward to work with primary care providers for coordinated SCOPE operations.

 Lindsay Wingham-Smith